Batch Computing (SLURM)

 #SBATCH --qos=6hours #Selected queue to allocate your job

-#SBATCH --output=myrun.o%j #Path and name to the file for the STDOUT
+#SBATCH --output=myrun.o%j #Path and name to the file for the STDOUT, %j will be substituted by the job ID

 #SBATCH --error=myrun.e%j #Path and name to the file for the STDERR